Skip to main content

 West Nile Virus: Reporting a dead bird to the California Department of Public Health (CDPH)

-The CDPH West Nile Virus Dead Bird call center is now closed for the the rest of 2024 and will re-open in the Spring of 2025.
-To report a dead bird, visit the CDPH Dead Bird reporting web page at westnile.ca.gov/report and fill out an online dead bird reporting form.
+The California Dept. of Public Health West Nile Virus Dead Bird call center is open for receiving reports by phone or online from residents who wish to report a dead bird.
+To report a dead bird by phone, please call 1-877-WNV-BIRD.
+To file a report online, visit the CDPH Dead Bird reporting web page at westnile.ca.gov/report and fill out an online dead bird reporting form.
 After filing an online report you will also receive an automatic email response containing:

 • Bird carcass disposal advice*;